-The systematic overview in Fig. 3 shows 28 systems in the transitional region from double-humped to single-humped distributions.
+The systematic overview in figure 4 shows 28 systems in the transitional region from double-humped to single-humped distributions.
 The gradual transition is systematically mapped.
 Almost all these element distributions have been measured for the first time.
 In the centre, the two fission components compete with each other, leading to triple-humped distributions.
-In the following, the theoretical understanding of these results will be discussed.
+We find again the triple-humped element distribution of 226Th, shown in a larger scale in figure 1.